Terms And conditions as of 2018

 For short term contracts a clean, comfortable, spacious hotel shall be provided which has all the usual modern facilities, such as TV, en-suite bathroom, refreshment facilities, telephone, and if possible an internet connection.

 For long term contract of 1 month or greater it is preferred that a short term commercially let fully furnished apartment be arranged.
-This should have cooking, washing, clothes washing, internet and TV.
+This should have cooking, washing, clothes washing, high speed (greater than 20mb) internet and TV.
 An apartment hotel is suitable as long as the facilities are available.
-As I spend half of my life working on such contracts, having basic living conditions is essential.
+As we spend half of our life working on such contracts, having basic living conditions is essential.

 The cost of a breakfast and a single evening meal allowance shall be included in each day’s accommodation budget.

-Depending upon contract I may need to temporarily import all my tools and working equipment.
-It shall be the responsibility of the client to ensure that this is possible, and can be done within the timescale required.
+Depending upon contract we may need to temporarily import all our tools and working equipment.
+It shall be the responsibility of the client to ensure that this is possible, and can be done within the time-scale required.
 The client shall pay all shipping costs and arrange all customs and temporary import permissions.

-The client shall ensure that my tools and equipment are shipped within a reasonable timescale.
+The client shall ensure that our tools and equipment are shipped within a reasonable time-scale.
 Any delays in returning the tools beyond the normal agreed limit of 1 week for international pallet delivery shall be charged to the client at one full day’s work per day the tools are late beyond the expected arrival date.
-In the case of overseas jobs tools delivery timescales MUST be agreed before shipping is made, additional costs will only be incurred beyond this
+In the case of overseas jobs tools delivery time-scales MUST be agreed before shipping is made, additional costs will only be incurred beyond this

-The client shall be expected to supply, as part of the job, all consumable items and accessories for my tools.
-Items such as saw blades, drill bits, replacement batteries, and any other wear and tear item that one would expect to be used on the job shall be provided.
+The client shall be expected to pay for, as part of the job budget originally agreed, all consumable items, wear, and accessories for our tools.
+Items such as saw blades, drill bits, replacement batteries, and any other wear and tear item that one would expect to be used on the job shall be provided, thus any tooling or consumable item in the original project cost shall remain the property of Newell Acoustic Engineering Lda at all times.

 The client shall ensure that secure storage and working conditions are provided.
 Loss of tools due to unauthorized access to the work site, or forced entry of the work site will be charged to the client.
-If the client has concerns of site security the client must provide a stated safe procedure or alternative.
+If the client has concerns of site security the client must provide a stated safe procedure, place or alternative.
+Should the client see fit, the client should insure the working site for theft of equipment.

 15. Ownership of consumables.

-To prevent petty argument, delays, and discussion, the client will accept that my standard tool kit may contain stocks of minor consumables to be used as needed.
-The presence of these items sometimes saves many hours’ delay and they are often supplied as and when needed to efficiently carry out the work, therefore when I am managing a job and providing working equipment I should be allowed free access to all the on-site consumables specified for the job and able to recover my used stock from these supplies.
-When I am in sole control of a project it will be accepted that any consumables that subsequently remain in a similar, but not necessarily identical, quantity to what was there at the start of the project that remain with my equipment at the end of the job and which remain surplus to requirements will become part of my equipment.
+To prevent petty argument, delays, and discussion, the client will accept that our standard tool kit may contain stocks of minor undocumented consumables to be used as needed.
+The presence of these items sometimes saves many hours’ delay and they are often supplied as and when needed to efficiently carry out the work, therefore when we are managing a job and providing working equipment we should also be allowed free access to all the on-site consumables belonging to the project, specified for the job, and able to recover our used stock or similar from these supplies.
+When we are in sole control of a project it will be accepted that any consumables that subsequently remain in a similar, but not necessarily identical, quantity to what was there at the start of the project that remain with our equipment at the end of the job and which remain surplus to requirements will become part of our equipment.
 This is usually small low quantity, low value items specified for the job yet not fully utilised.
 Large value items are not included in this arrangement.
+Where the contract includes supply of services and materials to achieve a set result (such as a functioning recording studio) all unused extra materials not deemed waste or studio operating stock remaining will remain the property of Newell Acoustic Engineering.
+It is common for us to over-supply quantities to site to avoid delays if minor quantities are missing or quantity calculations were slightly off, as a consequence there may be many materials on site that are not the property of the customer and were not included or paid for, as such there will be no discussion as to the ownership of any unused materials we return to our operating base at the end of the contract,

 16. Site safety and conditions.

 The client must ensure that a safe and clean working environment is provided.
-Sanitary facilities (toilet and washing) shall be available 100% of the time I am working on site.
-The work site should be secure and free from outside interference at all times.
-The client shall provide all safety equipment.
+Sanitary facilities (toilet and washing) shall be available 100% of the time we are working on site.
+Clean drinking water and a stable electricity supply must be available permanently.
+The work site should be secure, clean, unpolluted, and free from outside interference at all times.
+The client shall provide all safety equipment that we specify beyond that we normally supply.

-All site work where I have the position of Project manager must be carried out in accordance with the construction site guidelines outlined below in [Annex 1].
+All site work where we have the position of Project manager must be carried out in accordance with the construction site guidelines outlined below in [Annex 1].
+We must have total control of our working site, and all those who work upon it.

 17. Personal welfare

-The client must ensure that adequate job insurance, and personal insurance is provided.
-Where healthcare insurance is required, the client shall be required to cover such costs.
-If there is an agreement between the host state and the UK for healthcare for UK citizens then no additional costs will be incurred.
+The client must ensure that adequate local valid job insurance, and personal insurance is provided.
+Where special healthcare insurance is required, the client shall be required to cover such costs.
+If there is an agreement between the host state and the origin state of the workers then no additional costs will be incurred.
 Reciprocal arrangements are available in many countries.

 Upon completion of the contract the client must ensure that all return costs both personal and that of vehicles and tools are fully covered in a prompt and efficient manner.